pharo-project/pharo-launcher/.github/ISSUE_TEMPLATE/enhancement-request.md

 assignees: ''

 ---
+An enhancement is a slight modification of an existing behavior.
+If you want a new feature use the feature request template.

 **Describe the request**
 A clear and concise description of what is missing and how it could be enhanced.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Expected development cost**
+As you know nothing happens magically, so do you have an idea of the development effort required?
+In addition, are you willing to help because after all Pharo is yours too?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.